 What better way to bring people together or learn about other cultures than through a shared meal.
 Read about our supporter Aida, a Bosnian who now lives in the UK and used a community meal at her work place to raise awareness of Srebrenica and bring people together.
 You can find some delicious Bosnian recipes for you to try here or why not hold an interfaith Iftar during Ramadan to bring those from different faiths together to learn about religion.

 Run educational workshops for assemblies

 Why not teach others about the lesson learned from Srebrenica and promote tolerance and the embracing of difference in schools and education institutions.
 Perhaps go back to your old school and present an assembly or if you are a teacher as a number of downloadable lesson plans for you to use in class.
 Take a look at our educational resources.
-Also, have a look at our downloadable sheets with ways to involve your Primary School and ways to involve your Secondary School.

 Hold a Bookclub

 If you are a member of a book club, consider selecting one of our recommended books to learn more about the history of Bosnia or genocide to discuss in July and use as a way to bring people together to create dialogue around the issues of prejudice and intolerance.

 We can use the lessons from Srebrenica to strengthen and develop interfaith relations at all levels, to provide an increasing awareness of the different and distinct faith communities in the UK, and to celebrate the contributions made by people of different faiths to their communities and to wider society.
 Why not organise a ‘Peace Walk’ between different faith venues in your town or if you are part of an interfaith group, you could read an interfaith prayer and light a candle for those who lost their lives promote understanding a dialogue between different groups.